Taking care of your loved one is rewarding, but you've got to watch for signs of burnout.

 - You notice you're losing or gaining weight.

-- You feel like you want to hurt yourself or the person you're caring for.
+- You want to hurt yourself or the person you're caring for.

 What You Can Do